baixiaoyu/dbascripts/README.md

 ##About this project

-* common use tools for dba
+* common used tools for dba

 ##tools